SecureIdentityAlliance/osia/src/doc/functional-specifications.rst

       - The threshold to apply on the score to filter the candidates during an identification, authentication or verification.
     * - ``algorithm``
       - Specify the type of algorithm to be used.
+    * - ``accuracyLevel``
-Some matching engine may include multiple algorithms to support different use cases (response time, accuracy, consolidation/fusion, etc.).
+      - Specify the accuracy expected of the request.
+This is to support different use cases, when different behavior of the ABIS is expected (response time, accuracy, consolidation/fusion, etc.).

 Data Model
 ''''''''''

 .. list-table:: Biometric Data Model
     :header-rows: 1
-    :widths: 25 75
+    :widths: 25 50 25

     * - Type
       - Description
+      - Example

     * - Gallery
       - A group of subjects related by a common purpose, designation, or status.
         A subject can belong to multiple galleries.
+      - :todo:`TBD`

     * - Subject
       - Person who is known to an identity assurance system.
+      - :todo:`TBD`

     * - Encounter
       - Event in which the client application interacts with a subject resulting in data being collected during or about the encounter.
+An encounter is characterized by an *identifier* and a *type* (also called *purpose* in some context).
+      - :todo:`TBD`

+    * - Biographic Data
+      - a dictionary (list of names and values) giving the biographic data of interest for the biometric services.
+      - :todo:`TBD`

     * - Filters
-      - a dictionary (list of names and values) of the biographic data of interest for the biometric services.

-    * - Search Filters
-      - a dictionary (list of names and range of values) of the biographic data used during a search.
-This differs from a filter because it may include ranges instead of a single value.
+      - a dictionary (list of names and values or *range* of values) describing the filters during a search.
+        Filters can apply on biographic data, contextual data or encounter type.
+      - :todo:`TBD`

     * - Biometric Data
       - Digital representation of biometric characteristics.